wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

 because there is far too much overhead in all the emulation that needs to be done.

-One of the reasons people write C extension is speed.
+One of the reasons people write C extensions is for speed.
 Often, with PyPy you can just forget about C, write everything in pure python and let the JIT to do its magic.

-In case the PyPy JIT alone isn't fast enough, or you just want to use an existing C code then it might make sense to split your C-extension into 2 parts, one which doesn't touch the CPython C-API and thus can be loaded with ``ctypes`` and called from PyPy, and another which does the interfacing with Python for CPython (where it will be faster).
+In case the PyPy JIT alone isn't fast enough, or you just want to use existing C code then it might make sense to split your C-extension into 2 parts, one which doesn't touch the CPython C-API and thus can be loaded with ``ctypes`` and called from PyPy, and another which does the interfacing with Python for CPython (where it will be faster).

+XXX I find this pararagraph unclear.
 There are also libraries written in C to interface with existing C codebases, but for whom performance is not the largest goal, for these the right solution is to try using CPyExt, and if it works that's great, but if it fails the